Carya ovata: Uses

+In culture

 Andrew Jackson, the seventh president of the United States, was popularly nicknamed Old Hickory, a play on the toughness of hickory wood.
 In 1830, he began planning the construction of his tomb at The Hermitage, his plantation in Tennessee.
 The grave site was surrounded by a variety of trees, including six shagbark hickories.
 They stood there for 168 years until a storm in 1998 demolished over 1,200 trees at the site.
 Work on replanting them remains an ongoing project.
 In modern times, shagbark hickory is rarely used as an ornamental due to its large size, slow growth, difficulty of transplanting (all Juglandaceae species have large taproots) and nut litter.

-Hickory nuts were a food source for Native Americans, who used the kernel milk to make corn cakes, kanuchi and hominy.

-Shagbark hickory wood is used for smoking meat and for making the bows of Native Americans of the northern area.
-The lumber is heavy, hard, and tough, weighing 63 lb/ cu ft when air-dried, and has been employed for implements and tools that require strength.
-These include axles, axe handles, ploughs, skis, and drum sticks.

-The bark of the shagbark hickory is also used to flavor a maple-style syrup.

 Genetics

 Shagbark hickory hybridizes with pecan, Carya illinoensis, and shellbark hickory, C. laciniosa (C. x dunbarii Sarg.).
 Shagbark hickory has 32 chromosomes.
 In general, species within the genus with the same chromosome number are able to cross.
 Numerous hybrids among the Carya species with 32 chromosomes (pecan, bitternut, shellbark, and shagbark) have been described, though most are unproductive or have other flaws.
 A few hican varieties are commercially propagated.